industriousparadigm/me-dashy/README.md

 [Try it out](https://me-dashy.vercel.app)!
 But beware: my database is not encrypted at the moment, so if you input the amount of cripto you hold, I could go and check it.
 I won't, but just warning you.
 Plus, I don't guarantee I won't delete the whole thing.

+You must use a real email, since that's the form of authentication.
+I promise I will never use it for advertising, distribute it or getting in touch with you in any way.

 ## Tech

 - [NextJS](https://nextjs.org) (front-end framework)